silnrsi/font-narnoor/README.md

 ## Narnoor [![Build Status](http://build.palaso.org/app/rest/builds/buildType:Fonts_Narnoor/statusIcon)](http://build.palaso.org/viewType.html?buildTypeId=Fonts_Narnoor&guest=1)

-This project is intended to provide a free and open font family for all current languages and writing systems that use the Gunjala Gondi script.
+This project provides a free and open font for the Gunjala Gondi script.
 This project uses a UFO-based design and production workflow, with all sources in open formats and a completely open-source build toolkit.

 To download the fonts visit the [Narnoor downloads page](https://software.sil.org/narnoor/#downloads) or the [Github releases page](https://github.com/silnrsi/font-narnoor/releases).